sundarsau/lara_datatables/README.md

 3. Create a Database in MySQL

-4. Update .env file, change DB_CONNECTION to mysql.
+4. Copy .env.example to .env.
+Update .env file, change DB_CONNECTION to mysql.
 Uncomment the lines with DB_HOST, DB_PORT, DB_DATABASE, DB_USERNAME and DB_PASSWORD.
 Update DB_DATABASE with the database name you just created.

 5. Run composer install from project root